pdgilbert/LoRaGPS/README.md

 When `LoRaGPS_base.py` receives a messages it can record it in files in the subdirectory `TRACKS/` with names determined by the hostnames (e.g. `BT-1.txt`).
 Recording is controlled by the existence and contents of files: `TRACK.json`, `NOT_TRACK.json` and `HOSTNAME_MMSIs.json`.
-If `TRACK.json` exists then its contents should be a list of hostnames of senser systems for which the gps reports should be recorded, for example
+If `TRACK.json` exists then its contents should be a list of hostnames of sensor systems for which the gps reports should be recorded, for example
 ```
 [